trueheart78/trueheart78.com/games.md

 1. Flinthook (PS4)
   - Love the style, but after nearly 10 hours, still can't be the first boss.
 If rebalanced, will consider returning to it.
+1. Persona 1 (PSP/Vita)
+  - I get what they were going for, and after about 10 hours, I'm good.
+1. The Witcher 3: Hearts of Stone DLC (PS4)
+  - I will never to get the Witcher 3 DLCs.
+1. The Witcher 3: Blood and Wine DLC (PS4)
+  - I will never to get the Witcher 3 DLCs.

 <a name='planned-purchases'></a>